-Stress relaxation of a compound occurs when a constant stress creates physical and chemical changes, thus reducing the force that the compound exerts over a specified period of time.
+Stress relaxation testing measures when a constant stress creates physical and/or chemical change in a plastic or rubber material, thus reducing the force that the polymer compound can exert over a specified period of time.

 The first observed effects generally include the relaxation of polymer chains and fillers.
 Because the changes that occur are generally chemical reactions, the effects tend to be long term and irreversible.